 How Can Insight Therapy Help Me?

-One of the primary reasons for therapy or counseling to fail is due to a lack of insight on the part of the client.
+One of the primary reasons why therapy or counseling can sometimes fail is a lack of insight on the part of the client.
 The gaining of insight has been a key component in the success of psychoanalysis since its inception.
-While there are actions people take and words that are uttered without deliberate thought, there is a subconscious level of thought behind them.
-It is often not until introduced to the concept of metacognition - thinking about how we think, that individuals are able to gain insight into their actions.
+While there are actions people take and words that are uttered without deliberate thought, there is a subconscious idea of some sort behind them.
+It is often not until introduced to the concept of metacognition that we begin thinking about how individuals are able to gain insight into their actions.
 In this article, you will learn insight therapy, the various types of it, and how they can be helpful for specific conditions and our relationships with others.

 What is Insight Therapy?

-This is an indirect type of therapy that lets you do most of the talking rather than having the therapist ask the questions and lead you to where he or she thinks the problems may be, like with behavior therapy.
-Insight therapy is more like a friendly chat rather than a therapy session and many people feel most comfortable with this type of therapy.
+This is an indirect type of therapy that lets you do most of the talking rather than having the therapist ask the questions and lead you to where they believe the problems might be, like with behavior therapy.
+Insight therapy is more like a friendly chat rather than a therapy session, and many people feel more comfortable with this type of therapy.
 Even though it is still a form of psychotherapy, it lets you discover how your past influences your current actions and behaviors.

 Different Types of Insight Therapy

 Just as there are several different types of insight therapy, there are also different types of insight.
 Some are used more than others in the psychiatry field.
 The one used most often is the four-stage model of insight.
 The four types of insight therapy include psychoanalysis, cognitive, humanistic, and group, family, and marital therapies.

 - Psychoanalysis and Psychodynamic Therapy.Sigmund Freud started insight therapy in the early 1900s with psychoanalysis and psychodynamic therapy.
 Some of the techniques used in this therapy are as follows: